raushannitish/SauceDemo/README.md

 SauceDemo/
 │
 ├── features/
-│ ├── login.feature # Feature files (BDD scenarios in Gherkin syntax)
+│ ├── addtocart.feature # Feature files (BDD scenarios in Gherkin syntax)
-│ ├── checkout.feature
 │ └── steps/
-│ ├── login_steps.py # Step definitions for login
+│ ├── addtocart.py # Step definitions for adding the product
-│ └── checkout_steps.py
+│
 │
 ├── environment.py # Hooks (before_all, after_all for WebDriver setup/teardown)
 ├── reports/ # HTML reports will be stored here